Sleeping Twice Per Day for Greater Efficiency

 Maybe we should all work on inventing the 30 hour day, or finding a way to only need 3 hours of sleep every night, so we could come closer to completion [on all of our fun projects].

-Well, I can't get you down to 3 hours, but I can probably get you down to 80% of what you're doing now, This is based on several well-established results in sleep research and I have used the technique quite effectively myself.
+Biphasic sleep won't get you down to 3 hours, but most healthy adults can sustain about 80% of what they achieve when sleeping once per day.
+This is based on several well-established results in sleep research (and I have used the technique quite effectively myself).

 1. Sleep twice per day instead of once.